 'St. Stephen's' - or 'Boxing Day' has always been the traditional day for sowing giant exhibition onions and pot leeks - if you're into those!
 I prefer mine a bit smaller and tastier!
 Although it's a very neat way to avoid the washing up perhaps - and cold turkey might be a bit more appealing after an hour or two outside!
 Or alternatively - you could actually sow them on a table somewhere in the house.
 They take 2-3 weeks to germinate and won't need any heat by being sown in the house, which saves energy that you would otherwise use by putting them in a propagator.
 They only need to go out into good light when they have germinated.

-If you're absolutely desperate to sow something this month and have a greenhouse or tunnel with a heated mat or propagator that provides very gentle bottom heat - no more than 50 deg F/10 deg C - then you could in theory sow suitable types of winter lettuces like 'Winter Gem' (little gem type) and 'Rosetta' - (a reliable indoor winter butter head) Seed of these F1 hybrids is very expensive and you don't get many in a packet - so sowing individually into modules is definitely the safest, most cost-effective method.
-Sowing individually in modules also gives seedlings better air circulation, avoids any damage from 'pricking out' seedlings causing possible 'damping off disease'.
+If you're absolutely desperate to sow something this month and have a greenhouse or polytunnel with a heated mat or propagator which provides very gentle bottom heat - no more than 50 deg F/10 deg C - then you could in theory sow suitable types of winter lettuces like 'Winter Gem' (little gem type) and 'Rosetta' - (a reliable indoor winter butter head) Seed of these F1 hybrids is very expensive and you don't get many in a packet - so sowing individually into modules is definitely the safest, most cost-effective method.
+Sowing individually in modules also gives seedlings better air circulation, avoids any damage from 'pricking out' seedlings causing possible 'damping-off disease'.
 Having larger plants in modules for planting later also reduces the risk of slug damage.
 Wait another couple of weeks though, germinate them in the house and when put out into your greenhouse or tunnel, the light will produce better seedlings.

-Frankly, the light levels are so poor now that it's really not worth risking expensive F1 seed! - Those sown in another month or so will easily catch up, be much healthier and far more sturdy, because light levels will be higher.
-Commercial growers would obviously give these seedlings artificial light and heat - but I don't think that any lettuce grown with so much artificial heat and light is worth the resulting climate changing greenhouse gas emissions - particularly if we get a sudden very cold spell.
+Frankly, the light levels are so poor now that it's really not worth risking expensive F1 seed! - Anything sown in another month or so will easily catch up, be much healthier and far more sturdy, because light levels will be higher.
+Commercial growers would obviously give these seedlings artificial light and heat - but I don't think that any lettuce grown with so much artificial heat and light is worth the resulting climate-changing greenhouse gas emissions - particularly if we get a sudden very cold spell.
 You could try a few cheap lettuce, oriental salad mixes or other salad leaves like rocket if you want to, or even broad beans or peas in pots if you haven't done any yet - germinating inside in gentle warmth initially and then putting them out into the light as soon as they've appeared.
-Realistically though, you're not really going to gain very much if anything at all by sowing right now - wait until the very end of the month or early January 2019 - then plants they stand a far better chance of successfully growing on and being healthy and productive.
+Realistically though, you're not really going to gain very much if anything at all by sowing right now - wait until the very end of the month or early January 2019 - then plants stand a far better chance of successfully growing on and being healthy and productive.
 Most things are barely 'ticking over' right now.
-In another month - with light levels increasing they will start to grow far better even though it'- will still be cold.
+In another month - with light levels increasing they will start to grow far better even though it will still be cold.

 Far better instead to spend your time instead making a really good cropping plan, comparing the catalogues, ordering seeds and seed potatoes.
 Popular varieties always sell out quickly.
 Sorting pots and seed trays into sizes and cleaning them is also a great job you can do now to be prepared for seed sowing later.